Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

-In the late afternoon, we took a 2-hour conducted bus tour of the old and new city.
+In the late afternoon, we took a 2-hour bus tour of the old and new cities.
 The video I took from the bus’s upper deck had me freezing but provided an excellent view for photographs.
 Later we purchased a warmer jacket as I had not packed warm enough clothing.
-Linda bought a scarf, gloves, and a hat for the cold weather.
+Linda bought a scarf, gloves, and a hat for the chilly weather.

 Entrance to the walled city of old Québec; district of Saint Jean-Baptiste; church demolished the week after our visit; street scene; narrow thoroughfare where artists sell their wares; a monument to soldiers who gave their lives in war; several photographs of the luxury Hotel Le Chateau Frontenac including the opulent foyer and art in the hotel.

 Our tour guide; The Plains of Abraham—National Battlefields Park; Saint Joan of Arc (1409-1431); Charles de Gaulle (1890-1970); François-Xavier Garneau (1809-1866) historian; Winston Spencer Churchill (1874-1965); large murals decorate buildings.